zhixingheyi-tian/OAP/docs/Developer-Guide.md

 #### Prerequisites for building

-Please make sure the following Dependencies libraries are installed in the development environment.
+Please make sure the following dependencies libraries are installed in the development environment.

 ```
 cmake